 Find the vendor to meet your needs

 The market for conference planning services is fragmented, with the top four firms collectively holding less than a 30.0% share of the market.
-As a result, competition among the estimated 5,200 firms providing these services is high, which benefits buyers by leading to price-based competition.
-Low market concentration is...
+As a result, competition among the estimated 5,444 firms providing these services is high, which benefits buyers by leading to price-based competition.
+Therefore, apart from situations in...
 Subscribe to learn more.

 Questions to ask potential suppliers